sqdlab/intensity_slice/README.md

 # intensity_slice
 The intensity_slice data analysis program in SQDLab

-Plots data of an arbitrary number of dimensions, showing slices of voltage as a function of two variables on the x and y axes
+Shows 2-D slices of n-dimensional data, read from a text file.
+Supports various mathematical operations on the data.